-Because the combined public offering price per share and corresponding warrant of the securities being offered is substantially higher than the book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the combined public offering price of \$1.50 per share and corresponding warrant, and attributing no value to the warrants, if you purchase shares in this offering, you will suffer immediate and substantial dilution of approximately \$1.16 per share in the net tangible book value of the common stock after giving effect to this offering.
-See "Dilution" on page S-22 for a more detailed discussion of the dilution you will incur if you purchase our securities in this offering.
+Because the public offering price per share of the shares of our common stock being offered is substantially higher than the book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
+If you purchase shares in this offering, you will suffer immediate and substantial dilution of approximately \$1.24 per share in the net tangible book value of the common stock.
+See "Dilution" on page S-24 for a more detailed discussion of the dilution you will incur if you purchase shares of our common stock in this offering.